nemborkar/100DaysOfCodeLogs/Round03.md

 ## Log

+### 20210418 Day 43

+Finally had some time to build a basic Flask app to understand its workings
+I'm liking it so far; it feels much lighter and leaner than Django
+(Although the server doesn't auto start like Django, so that's a bit annoying)

+Struggled a bit with git and github remote commands to push the project
+Looking okay now

 ### 20210415 Day42
 Got the API to work as expected.
 I was using + in the URL (which is actually an operator); decided to go with something that can be used to separate numbers: characters!
 Worked like a charm but it's still very slow.